thindil/steamsky/bin/doc/MODDING.md

   destination button.
 Optional.
 * Key `MenuIcon`: Path to the SVG image which will be used on menus buttons.
   Optional.
+* Key `ExitIcon`: Path to the SVG image which will be used on close button.
+  Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode